How Do You Prevent Mold From Forming After a Flood?

 Always Protect Yourself From Exposure

-- Although mold on nonliving things, there are cases where a fungus can spread to infect people’s skin if no precaution is taken place.
-Athlete’s Foot is a common infection that occurs on the skin as a result of a bacterial or fungal growth that thrives on a living thing.
+- Even though mold commonly spreads on nonliving things, there are cases where a fungus can infect people’s skin if no precaution is taken.
+Athlete’s Foot is a common infection that occurs on the skin due to a bacterial or fungal growth that thrives on a living thing.

-- You are going to want to have gloves, protective eyewear, and possibly an N95 mask or any mouth cover that has an air filter and valve.
+- You will need gloves, protective eyewear, and possibly an N95 mask or any mouth cover with an air filter and valve.

 Disinfecting Nonporous Surfaces After a Flood

 - Contamination on rugs and drapes should be cleaned ASAP with cleaning sprays like Clorox.
 The EPA will again approve many products.
 Keep an “eye out” for approval labels on items when shopping.

 - Dry the materials completely, as moisture left behind can cause mold to grow again, especially on porous materials that easily capture moisture, such as sponges.

 What About Electronic Devices

 - Everybody has one of these.
 To use it, wipe down the phone, tablet, TVs, and computers with a 70% alcohol wipe.